 Step 3: Set Financial Goals

-At this point, you know where you stand with your money, and should be thinking about all the things you want to accomplish financially.
+At this point, you know where you stand with your money and should be thinking about all the things you want to accomplish financially.

 Is it paying off debt?
 Saving for a down payment on a home?
 Funding your children’s college fund?
 Saving for a car?
 Or maybe saving for retirement?
-It can be some or all these things.
+It can be some or all of these things.

-Ask yourself “What are ALL the things I want to accomplish financially?”
+Ask yourself, “What are ALL the things I want to accomplish financially?”
 Then write down all of your financial goals.

 Once you have all your goals listed in one place, allocate how long you think it will take you to accomplish these goals.
 Break them down into three different categories: long-term goals, mid-term goals, and short-term goals.